Hakorr/AttributeDeobfuscator/README.md

 Deobfuscator.ready(() => window.deobfuscateAttribute = className => console.log(Deobfuscator.toNormal(className)));
 ```

-Then, from the devtools' console run the command
+Then if you chose the first one, from the devtools' console run the command
 ```js
 deobfuscateAttribute("obfuscatedClassname")
 ```

+Otherwise, with the second one, just look at the logged array and find the values manually

 With the unobfuscated className, you can access the element from your script, like so
 ```js